AstrobioMike/AstrobioMike.github.io/bash/ncbi_eutils.md

 ```

 ### Formatting for bulk download
+Here we're going to do things without `epost` first.
 Remember from the example above that `efetch` can take multiple accessions separated by commas.
 To see how we can format our accessions list properly, first let's use *bash* to build up an `efetch` command that will run on just the first 10 seqs:

 ```bash
 head wanted_accessions.txt | tr "\n" "," | sed 's/,$//' > ten_formatted.txt